sanskrit/raw_etexts/mixed/ebhAratI-sampat/anyagItAH/anyagItAsambaddhapustakAni/vaidikagItA.md

  This is So far as their belonging to the book is concerned.
 As for the book belonging to them (i e. to all of them) the later-day policy of shutting out the Sudra, is nothing but suicidal.
 If anybody, it is the Sudra, who requires the help of the Scripture most.
 Without the help that the Scripture gives, he is ill-fitted to raise himself up and be a full member of the community.
 To close the Scripture to the Sudra is tantamount to closing the gates of the hospital to the sick.
 Atharva Veda seems to have taken a move in the right direction and opened its gates to all.
-That seems to be the real import of the sarcasm of Apastambha Dharma Sutra (2-11-29-10) that [“Women and Sudras are the proper clients of the Atharva Veda."](# "1.
-Bloomfield-Atharva Veda and Gopatha Brāhmaṇa, p.
-26.")
+That seems to be the real import of the sarcasm of Apastambha Dharma Sutra (2-11-29-10) that “Women and Sudras are the proper clients of the Atharva Veda."[^1]
  Hazrat Mohammad had realised the importance of the Scripture, much more keenly than anybody else did.
 He did not only lay down the dictum about the "People of the Book" viz., that in order to form one people, there must be a common Scripture, and this Scripture must be accessible to one and all, and also obligatory on all; but in order to implement its full acceptance, he laid down rules linking inseparably the common Scripture with the obligatory daily prayer.
 Thus in saying his Namaz, the Muslim has got to recite some portion of the Koran.
 But the case of the Hindu or the Christian is different.
 He may or may not use the national Scripture for this purpose.
 There is no necessary connection between the two.
 Want of this necessary connection makes a world of difference in the matter of their esteem and regard for the Scripture.
 The orthodox Muslim cannot, for a day even, do without his scripture, the Hindu and the Christian can, and therefore often does.
-Then again, not only has it been required that the Koran should be recited at the time of the Namaj prayer, but it has been made optional to use any portion of the Koran for performing the Namaj [prayer](# "Mohammad Ali-Koran (Introduction)").This is calculated not only to make every portion of the Koran equally holy, but this also implies, that the study of the Koran can
+Then again, not only has it been required that the Koran should be recited at the time of the Namaj prayer, but it has been made optional to use any portion of the Koran for performing the Namaj prayer[^2]").This is calculated not only to make every portion of the Koran equally holy, but this also implies, that the study of the Koran can

+[^1]: "1.
+Bloomfield-Atharva Veda and Gopatha Brāhmaṇa, p.
+26."

+[^2]: "Mohammad Ali-Koran (Introduction

 fitly supplement the daily prayer, rather than that both of them are one and the same thing.
-When we remember the importance of prayer in the Islam, that it is one of the essential rites without which a Muslim would not be considered to be a [Muslim](# "Goldsack-Muhammadian Traditions, p 20"),when it is stated that prayer is the key to gates of [Heaven](# "(i) Blair-Sources of Islam, p.
+When we remember the importance of prayer in the Islam, that it is one of the essential rites without which a Muslim would not be considered to be a Muslim[^3],when it is stated that prayer is the key to gates of Heaven[^4] Blair-Sources of Islam, p.
 118 (ii) Sell-Faith of Islam, p.
 284"),we may appreciate the part played by the Scripture in the formation of Islamic civilisation and Islamic solidarity.

+[^3]: "Goldsack-Muhammadian Traditions, p 20"

+[^4]: "(i

  Not a little of the success of Islam is due to the foresight of Mohammad in emphasising the importance of the Scripture.
 It is unquestioned submission to the authority of a single book... the common Koran, that binds together all the Musalmans of the world.
 Though they happen to berecruited from the diverse people and such different races as Arabs, Pathans, Persians, Turks, Chinese and Egyptians, Negroes and Indians, the acceptance of the Koran makes them all equal sharers in the common-wealth of Islam.
  "The Musalman is not an isolated individual; the Tunesian, the Algerian, the Moroccan, the Sudanese are not individuals whose horizon stops at the artificial boundaries created by diplomatists and geographers.
 To whatever political formation they may belong, they are first and foremost citizens of Islam.
-They belong morally, religiously, intellectually, to the Great Moslem father-land, of which the capital is Mecca, and whose ruler theoretically undisputed...is the commander of the [Faithful](# "Andre Servier-Islam and the Psychology of the Musalman, p.
-470")."
+They belong morally, religiously, intellectually, to the Great Moslem father-land, of which the capital is Mecca, and whose ruler theoretically undisputed...is the commander of the Faithful[^5]."
  "Next to the act of testifying to the unity of God, the Koran is the great bond of Islam.
-No matter from what race the convert may have come, no matter what language he may speak, he must learn in Arabic and repeat by rote, portions of the Koran, in every act of public [worship](# "Sell- The Faith of Islam, p.
-81").”
+No matter from what race the convert may have come, no matter what language he may speak, he must learn in Arabic and repeat by rote, portions of the Koran, in every act of public worship[^6].”

+[^5]: "Andre Servier-Islam and the Psychology of the Musalman, p.
+470"

+[^6]: "Sell- The Faith of Islam, p.
+81"